rohandaxini/questions-to-interviewer/README.md

 ## Introduction

 This is the list of questions that you should consider asking your interviewer and future company.
-When they ask **Do you have any questions for me**, take the opportunity to know what your next 1+ years in this company or under this person might look like.
-This list is divided into [general](#general) and [technology specific](#technology-specific) questions along with tips and tricks.
+When they ask **Do you have any questions for me**, take the opportunity to know what your future in this company or under this person might look like.
+This list is divided into [general](#general-questions) and [technology specific](#technology-specific-questions) questions along with tips and tricks.

 ## Tips before asking these questions